fluttercommunity/app_review/README.md

 Navigates to Store Listing in Google Play

 #### iOS
-For Requesting Reviews it is managed by Apple.
-You can call the code on the page load and if the user has "rate in apps" turned on Apple will send the request for the review pop up.
+iOS manages the pop-up requesting review within an app.
+You can call the code through `AppReview.requestReview` and if the user has "rate in apps" turned on, iOS will send "the request for the review" pop up.
+This is the required way for requesting reviews after iOS 10.3.

 In debug mode it will always display.

-This is the required way for requesting reviews after iOS 10.3.
+In apps through TestFlight, the `AppReview.requestReview` does nothing.

 ``` dart
 import 'dart:io';